 But it’s also possible to have these problems after months or years of successful cloth diapering.
 When properly cared for and used correctly, cloth diapers are often more effective than disposables and leak less–especially when it comes to blowouts.
 But there are actually a variety of situations that can cause your cloth diapers to leak, and not all of them involve cloth diapering “mistakes.”
 Fortunately, most of them are easy to fix.
 Here are ten of the common–and not so common–reasons why your diapers might start to leak.

-Even if you wash your cloth diapers “correctly,” using a detergent that’s approved by the manufacturer and stripping regularly, problems related to your wash routine can still come up.
+Even if you wash your cloth diapers “correctly,” wash routine issues can still come up.
 And because the hardness of your water and the exact make of your washing machine can affect the cleanliness of your diapers, it may take some experimenting to find the perfect wash routine for your situation.

 3. Your machines have buildup.
 If you’ve been cloth diapering for a while, then you’re familiar with the problem of buildup on your diapers.
 But have you considered that your machines can get buildup as well?
 If you wash other laundry in detergents that aren’t safe for cloth diapers, or if you use softeners in your other laundry, then those additives can build up in your washer and dryer–and eventually on your diapers, too.
-The best solution is to wash all your laundry in a routine that’s safe for cloth diapers, but if that isn’t feasible, then consider cleaning your machines periodically.
-Run a hot rinse cycle in your washing machine before you wash your diapers, and periodically clean the inside of your dryer with hot water (rinse the filter with hot water as well).
-If you wash your diapers in a laundromat, consider running a rinse cycle in the washing machine and then hanging your diapers to dry instead of using the public dryer.
+Here’s detailed directions on how to clean your washing machine.

 So you’ve figured out the perfect wash routine, but you’re still having problems with leaks?
 Since every baby is different, and different diaper brands and types all fit differently, you may need to experiment to find the diaper that works best for your baby.
 Even a simple system like prefolds and covers can still have occasional problems with leaks.
 Here are a few of the less common causes and how to fix them.